 The Measurement Duration is set to the duration of the requested measurement, in units of TUs except when setting up a triggered QoS measurement, when it is not used and is set to 0.

-The Peer STA Address field contains a MAC address indicating the RA for the measured frames.
+The Peer STA Address field contains a MAC address indicating the RA for the measured frames if the peer STA is not affiliated with a MLD.
+Otherwise, it is set to the MLD MAC Address.

 The Traffic Identifier field contains the TID subfield as shown in Figure 9-253 (Traffic Identifier field format).